openFyde/getting-started/README.md

 If you would like to login into the Chromium OS GUI by using your Google account, you will need to request for Google API key and include them in the disk image you build.

 Apply for Google API on the Google website per [this document](http://www.chromium.org/developers/how-tos/api-keys).
-After acquiring the client ID, client secret and API key, put them in `~/.googleapikeys` file in the format as below:
+After acquiring the client ID, client secret and API key, put them in `~/.googleapikeys` file in the format below:

 ```
 'google_api_key': 'your api key',